Expertcoderz/EC-Autoclicker/README.md

 **Note:** In its uncompiled script form, EC Autoclicker is unable to check for newer versions online (neither automatically nor manually).

-Download `EC-Autoclicker.ahk` from either the [`main`](https://github.com/Expertcoderz/EC-Autoclicker/tree/main) or [`release`](https://github.com/Expertcoderz/EC-Autoclicker/tree/release) branch and run it with AHK v2 to use EC Autoclicker.
+Download `EC-Autoclicker.ahk` from the [`main`](https://github.com/Expertcoderz/EC-Autoclicker/tree/main) branch

-* `main` contains the latest (and possibly experimental) version of EC Autoclicker, regardless of whether or not it is the same as the one published in Releases.
+and run it with AHK v2 to use EC Autoclicker.

-* `release` contains the version of EC Autoclicker currently published in Releases.
+You will receive the latest (and possibly experimental) version of EC Autoclicker, regardless of whether or not it is the same as the one published in Releases.

 ## Notes